+Radiation therapy is a common treatment for cancer, and there are several types of radiation therapy available.
 Intraoperative radiation therapy (IORT) is used to treat a tumor exposed during cancer surgery.
 During this type of radiation therapy, detailed three-dimensional images of the cancer are created from computed tomography (CT) scans or magnetic resonance imaging (MRI).
-The treatment team uses these images to point the beam.
-With this technique, the treatment team can safely use higher doses of radiation therapy and reduce damage to healthy tissue.
+The treatment team uses these images to point the beam, allowing them to safely use higher doses of radiation therapy and reduce damage to healthy tissue.

 This reduces the risk of side effects.
 Another type of radiation therapy is intensity-modulated radiation therapy (IMRT).
 With IMRT, radiation intensity varies, which is different from conventional 3D CRT, which uses the same intensity with each beam.
 IMRT targets the tumor and prevents healthy tissue better than conventional 3D-CRT.
 Peter Mac uses several different types of radiation therapy at five radiation therapy centers in Victoria to treat all different types of cancer.
 The most common type of radiation therapy used to treat cancer is external radiation (or external beam radiation).